bimalmagar10/bimalmagar10/README.md

 - 👋 Hi, I’m @bimalmagar10
-- 👀 I’m interested in web development
+- 👀 I’m a front-end web developer.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on somthing new that I haven't done before
+- 💞️ I’m seeking to collaborate on something new.
 - 📫 How to reach me👇</br>
 [Click Me to Reach Me](https://www.bimalthapamagar.com.np)